nithyeswari/test_utility/README.md

 ## Solution

-Build a frequency character histograms of each string and check they are same.
+Build a frequency character histograms of each string and check whether those histograms are same.

 ## How to run?